jup-ag/space-station/guides/100-spot/100-instant/1-how-swap-works.md

     </iframe>
 </div>

-### RFQ
+### JupiterZ

-RFQ, also known as Request For Quote, is a pricing mechanism where users request a quote for a specific trade from a permissioned set of off-chain market makers, who then fulfil your swap request on-chain if you choose to accept.
+JupiterZ, also known as Request For Quote (RFQ), is a pricing mechanism where users request a quote for a specific trade from a permissioned set of off-chain market makers, who then fulfil your swap request on-chain if you choose to accept.

 On-chain AMMs and DEXes continue to be complicated and volatile, Jupiter aggregates them to achieve the best price derived on-chain, however, with off-chain market makers, we can greatly improve user experience.